 Other style settings common to most widgets include the following:

-• Border—Set the widget's border by choosing its color, style (such as dashed or dotted), and width in pixels.
-Change the radius size (by pixels or percent) to shape the widget corners.
-You can use the same radius for all corners, or you can specify a radius size for each corner separately.
+- Border—Set the widget's border by choosing its color, style (such as dashed or dotted), and width in pixels.
+You can style all sides of the border at the same time or style each of them separately.
+Change the border radius size (in pixels or percent) to shape the widget corners.
+You can use the same radius for all corners or you can specify a radius size for each corner separately.
 You can use the Quick style button to select from preset designs that coordinate with your app's theme.

 Note: